 Issues involving dress and modesty can be very hard fought in various sectors of today’s broad Messianic movement.
 How do we identify and navigate through some of the extremes?

-How can today’s Messianic movement widely advocate that the Law of Moses is still valid, when the Bible is clear that born again Believers are not “under the Law”?
+How can today’s Messianic movement believe that the Law of Moses still has some part to play, when Galatians 3:24 is clear that the Law was only in effect “until Christ came”?